colecanning/hockey_availability_trigger/README.md

 # Setup
-Create a virtualenv and use pip to install the requirements in `requirements.txt` `virtualenv -p python3.6 venv`
+Create a virtualenv and use pip to install the requirements in `requirements.txt` `virtualenv -p python3.7 venv`
 `source venv/bin/activate`
-`pip install --index-url https://pypi.python.org/simple/ -r requirements.txt`
+`pip3 install --index-url https://pypi.python.org/simple/ -r requirements.txt`

 Create a file where sqlite will save information.
 The script will modify this file.
 `touch /path/to/sqlitefile.db`